tttom/MacroMax/python/README.md

 The ````macromax```` module must be imported to be able to use the ````solve```` function.
 The module also contains several utility functions that may help in defining the property and source distributions.

+The complete functionality is described in the [Library Reference Documentation](https://macromax.readthedocs.io) at [https://macromax.readthedocs.io](https://macromax.readthedocs.io).

 ### Loading the Python 3 module
 The ````macromax```` module can be imported using: